Click Below For More Info On:

 A MORE DETAILED DEFINITION OF THERMOGRAPHY

-Thermography is the use of an infrared imaging and measurement camera to "see" and "measure" thermal energy emitted from an object.
-Thermal, or infrared energy, is light that is not visible because its wavelength is too long to be detected by the human eye; it's the part of the electromagnetic spectrum that we perceive as heat.
+Thermography is the use of an infrared imaging and measurement camera to “see” and “measure” thermal energy emitted from an object.
+Thermal, or infrared energy, is light that is not visible because its wavelength is too long to be detected by the human eye; it’s the part of the electromagnetic spectrum that we perceive as heat.
 Unlike visible light, in the infrared world, everything with a temperature above absolute zero emits heat.
 Even very cold objects, like ice cubes, emit infrared.
-The higher the object's temperature, the greater the IR radiation emitted.
+The higher the object’s temperature, the greater the IR radiation emitted.
 Infrared allows us to see what our eyes cannot.
-Infrared thermography cameras produce images of invisible infrared or "heat" radiation and provide precise non-contact temperature measurement capabilities.
-Nearly everything gets hot before it fails, making infrared cameras extremely cost-effective, valuable diagnostic tools in many diverse applications.
-And as industry strives to improve manufacturing efficiencies, manage energy, improve product quality, and enhance worker safety, new applications for infrared cameras continually emerge.
+Infrared thermography cameras produce images of invisible infrared or “heat” radiation and provide precise non-contact temperature measurement capabilities.
+Nearly everything gets hot before it fails, making infrared cameras extremely cost-effective and valuable diagnostic tools in many diverse applications.
+And as the industry strives to improve manufacturing efficiencies, manage energy, improve product quality, and enhance worker safety, new applications for infrared cameras continually emerge.